 The VWHDC then appointed Hankinson Duckett Associates to undertake a landscape and visual appraisal of the land Oxfordshire (Plan HDA 1, September 2014).
-This report assesses the relative capacity of parcels of land surrounding Ha future residential development.
+This report assesses the relative capacity of parcels of land surrounding Hafuture residential development.
 In light of this document, the Vale of White Horse District Council states:

-?AONB/Alternatives? in recognition of the landscape sensitivities of these sites a Landscape and Visual Impact As prepared to inform the scale and form of the development of land surrounding Harwell Campus to accommodate fur the Council commissioned a bespoke Landscape and Visual Impact Assessment (LVIA) for all land parcels around the option testing, with a view to identifying the optimum level of growth at the site that could be achieved without le effects on the AONB.
-The LVIA involved assessing the likely effectiveness of mitigation measures, proposing a mitig the residual landscape and visual impacts once these measures had been applied the SA assessed the more deta around Harwell Campus and was informed by the LVIA, and the scale of development proposed in the AONB has to (SOURCE:
+?AONB/Alternatives: in recognition of the landscape sensitivities of these sites a Landscape and Visual Impact Assert prepared to inform the scale and form of the development of land surrounding Harwell Campus to accommodate furthe Council commissioned a bespoke Landscape and Visual Impact Assessment (LVIA) for all land parcels around the option testing, with a view to identifying the optimum level of growth at the site that could be achieved without leading the AONB.
+The LVIA involved assessing the likely effectiveness of mitigation measures, proposing a mitigation that the scale and visual impacts once these measures had been applied the SA assessed the more deta around Harwell Campus and was informed by the LVIA, and the scale of development proposed in the AONB has be (SOURCE:

-http://whitehorsedc.moderngov.co.uk/documents/s24349/14_10_06_VoWH%20Local%20Plan%20Part%201%20Consu
+http://whitehorsedc.moderngov.co.uk/documents/s24349/14\10\06\voWH%20Local%20Plan%20Part%201%20Consu

-However, the VWHDC is misleading the public by stating that the ?proposed development in the AONB has been si were allocated to the Harwell East Campus in the Local Plan Part 1 in February 2014, and the updated version still the North Wessex Downs AONB to the Harwell Oxford Campus albeit split between two sites on opposite sides of t
+However, the VWHDC is misleading the public by stating that the ?proposed development in the AONB has been s were allocated to the Harwell East Campus in the Local Plan Part 1 in February 2014, and the updated version still the North Wessex Downs AONB to the Harwell Oxford Campus albeit split between two sites on opposite sides of the state of the transfer of the